retaildevcrews/OW20/README.md

   - TBD
   - TBD

-### Traffic Patterns Overview
+### Lessons Learned:

-TBD
+  - TBD

-## Scaling out the application under heavy load
+## Team 2: Scaling out the application under heavy load

-- Expand current cluster by adding new nodes
 - Use a horizontal pod autoscaler (HPA) resource to scale pods in same cluster
+- Auto-scale current cluster by adding new nodes
-- Burst traffic into another cluster
+- Burst/Route traffic into another cluster
-- *Bonus: Look into scaling Cosmos DB when the load is high as well*
+- *Bonus: Scaling Cosmos DB when the load is high*

 - Members:
   - TBD